onzag/itemize/docs/tutorials/airbnb/02-adding.md

 },
 ```

-Now given that we want to fast develop, we just need to run `npm run webpack-dev` and since service workers are not active, and we are bypassing the cache, we should get served the new version.
+Now given that we want to fast develop, we just need to run `npm run esbuild-dev` and since service workers are not active, and we are bypassing the cache, we should get served the new version.

 And the moment you attempt to open the menu, the app crashed, what happened?...